Uplift » Common Car Accident Injuries

 • Was the person wearing a seat belt?

-• Where was the car hit – the rear, side or front?
+• Where was the car hit—the rear, side, or front?

 • Was the person facing straight ahead?

-• Was the crash at a low-speed or high-speed?
+• Was the crash at a low speed or high speed?

-• Did the airbags properly go off?
+• Did the airbags deploy properly?

 Soft Tissue Injuries

-Some pre settlement funding companies do not fund soft tissue car accident claims, but Uplift considers every car accident lawsuit for funding.
+Some pre-settlement funding companies do not fund soft tissue car accident claims, but Uplift considers every car accident lawsuit for funding.

 Credit Card Icon